Summation1/Face-Recognition-Attendance-System/README.md

-Face Recognition Attendance System
+# Face Recognition Attendance System

-Overview:
+# Overview:
 This project implements a face recognition system for managing attendance using Python with tkinter for GUI and MySQL for database management.

-.Steps to run the code
+# Steps to run the code
 1. Setting Up the Project
 Clone the Repository:
 Clone the repository to your local machine: